What does it mean to belong in a classroom, in a discipline, in a university?

 The Idea: Recognize doubts about belonging, and cast belonging challenges as temporary & mutable

-The Intervention: Students read and reflect on diverse older students’ stories of experiencing challenges to belonging in college and how their experiences improved over time.
+The Intervention: Students read and reflect on older students’ stories of experiencing challenges to belonging in college and how their experiences improved over time.
 (Brady et al 2020, Walton & Cohen 2011, Yeager et al 2016).

 Solicit or find authentic student voices who can speak from their experiences of first encountering non-belonging and then persisting and being helped to finding belonging and from that, a sense of belonging.